Abhiseshan/ArrowView/Readme.md

 arrowView.downArrow();
 ```

-Optionally these actions can also be done with Animation Duration
+Optionally states can also be set with Animation Duration

 ```
 arrowView.toggle(1000);